CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilerinfo3-setenterleavefunctionhooks3withinfo-method.md

 ## <a name="parameters"></a>Paramètres
  `pFuncEnter3`
- [in] Un pointeur vers l’implémentation à utiliser comme la `FunctionEnter3WithInfo` rappel.
+ [in] A pointer to the implementation to be used as the `FunctionEnter3WithInfo` callback.

  `pFuncLeave3`
- [in] Un pointeur vers l’implémentation à utiliser comme la `FunctionLeave3WithInfo` rappel.
+ [in] A pointer to the implementation to be used as the `FunctionLeave3WithInfo` callback.

  `pFuncTailcall3`
- [in] Un pointeur vers l’implémentation à utiliser comme la `FunctionTailcall3WithInfo` rappel.
+ [in] A pointer to the implementation to be used as the `FunctionTailcall3WithInfo` callback.

 ## <a name="remarks"></a>Notes
- Le [FunctionEnter3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functionenter3withinfo-function.md), [FunctionLeave3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functionleave3withinfo-function.md), et [FunctionTailcall3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functiontailcall3withinfo-function.md) fournissent inspection de frame et de l’argument de pile.
-Pour accéder à ces informations, le `COR_PRF_ENABLE_FUNCTION_ARGS`, `COR_PRF_ENABLE_FUNCTION_RETVAL`, et/ou `COR_PRF_ENABLE_FRAME_INFO` indicateurs doivent être définies.
-Le profileur peut utiliser le [ICorProfilerInfo::SetEventMask](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-seteventmask-method.md) méthode pour définir les indicateurs d’événement, puis utiliser le `SetEnterLeaveFunctionHooks3WithInfo` méthode pour enregistrer votre implémentation de cette fonction.
+ The [FunctionEnter3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functionenter3withinfo-function.md), [FunctionLeave3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functionleave3withinfo-function.md), and [FunctionTailcall3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functiontailcall3withinfo-function.md) hooks provide stack frame and argument inspection.
+To access that information, the `COR_PRF_ENABLE_FUNCTION_ARGS`, `COR_PRF_ENABLE_FUNCTION_RETVAL`, and/or `COR_PRF_ENABLE_FRAME_INFO` flags have to be set.
+The profiler can use the [ICorProfilerInfo::SetEventMask](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-seteventmask-method.md) method to set the event flags, and then use the `SetEnterLeaveFunctionHooks3WithInfo` method to register your implementation of this function.

- Qu’un seul jeu de rappels peut être actif à la fois, et la version la plus récente est prioritaire.
-Par conséquent, si un profileur appelle [SetEnterLeaveFunctionHooks2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-setenterleavefunctionhooks2-method.md) et `SetEnterLeaveFunctionHooks3WithInfo`, `SetEnterLeaveFunctionHooks3WithInfo` est utilisé.
+ Only one set of callbacks may be active at a time, and the newest version takes precedence.
+Therefore, if a profiler calls both [SetEnterLeaveFunctionHooks2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-setenterleavefunctionhooks2-method.md) and `SetEnterLeaveFunctionHooks3WithInfo`, `SetEnterLeaveFunctionHooks3WithInfo` is used.

- Le `SetEnterLeaveFunctionHooks3WithInfo` méthode peut être appelée uniquement à partir du profileur [ICorProfilerCallback::Initialize](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-initialize-method.md) rappel.
+ The `SetEnterLeaveFunctionHooks3WithInfo` method may be called only from the profiler's [ICorProfilerCallback::Initialize](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-initialize-method.md) callback.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib